csswizardry/csswizardry.github.com/_posts/2014-03-26-naming-ui-components-in-oocss.md

 I’ve been using this on a client project recently, and it’s proved very useful in encapsulating and discussing UI components, whilst also allowing me to keep my CSS as abstracted and OO as usual.
-My client doesn’t need to know—or even care—that the <i>share with friends</i> component is actually a combination of a `.box`, `.media`, and `.btn` object, they just need to refer to is at the same thing everyone else does—the <i>share with friends</i> component!
+My client doesn’t need to know — or even care — that the <i>share with friends</i> component is actually a combination of a `.box`, `.media`, and `.btn` object, they just need to refer to is at the same thing everyone else does — the <i>share with friends</i> component!

 **I would strongly recommend trying it out.**